DandDsRTT/rtt-library/README.md

 ## data structures

-Temperament representations, such as mappings and comma bases, look like this in this library:
+Temperament representations, such as mappings and comma bases, may be input like this:

+* 12-ET's map: `⟨12 19 28]`
-* meantone's mapping \[⟨1 0 -4] ⟨0 1 4]⟩ is input as `{{{1, 0, -4}, {0, 1, 4}}, "mapping"}`
+* meantone's mapping: `[⟨1 0 -4] ⟨0 1 4]⟩`
+* meantone's comma: `[4 -4 1⟩`
+* 12-ET's comma basis: `⟨[4 -4 1⟩ [-7 0 3⟩]`

+Those are left `⟨` and right `⟩` angle braces there, but if these are not easy for you to type, less than `<` or greater than `>` signs can be used instead.

+Any amount of space is allowed, e.g. `[ ⟨ 1 0 -4] ⟨ 0 1 4 ] ⟩`.

+Commas are also allowed, e.g. `⟨12, 19, 28]`.

+You can use outer brackets on the (co)vectors if preferred, e.g. `[⟨12 19 28]⟩` or `⟨[4 -4 1⟩]`.

+For outer brackets, it's acceptable to use square brackets on both sides, so long as variance is indicated by the interior (co)vectors, e.g. `[⟨1 0 -4] ⟨0 1 4]]`.

-* 12-ET's comma basis ⟨\[4 -4 1⟩ \[-7 0 3⟩] is input as `{{{4, -4, 1}, {-7, 0, 3}}, "comma basis"}`
+It is also acceptable to input things directly into this library's internal data structure, which is based on how Wolfram Language treats matrices as nested lists, e.g. `{{{1, 0, -4}, {0, 1, 4}}, "mapping"}` or `{{{4, -4, 1}, {-7, 0, 3}}, "comma basis"}`.
 These structures open with three braces (`{`), which Wolfram Language uses for lists.
 The outermost list is an ordered pair of a matrix and a variance.
 The matrix in turn is a list of lists, so that accounts for the other two braces.
 The variance is a string which tells whether the inner lists of the matrix are vectors or covectors.
 Recognized variance strings for covariant matrices:

 * `"co"`
 * `"covector"`